gopasspw/gopass/docs/setup.md

 ```

-The username/login is determined from `login`, `username` and `user` yaml attributes.
+The user name/login is determined from `login`, `username` and `user` yaml attributes.
 As fallback, the last part of the path is used, e.g. `theuser1` for `Internet/github.com/theuser1` entry.

 ### Storing and Syncing your Password Store with Google Drive / Dropbox / etc.